-I believe in the power of good undergarments, whether they’re providing support, smoothing, sex appeal or, the holy grail, all three.
-I have quite a collection, it should come as no surprise: As a long time fashion editor I have a robust wardrobe, which in turn requires a bevvy of underpinnings.
+I believe in the power of good undergarments, whether they’re providing support, smoothing my look, adding sex appeal or, the holy grail, all three.
+I have quite a collection, and it should come as no surprise: As a longtime fashion editor, I have a robust wardrobe, which in turn requires a bevvy of underpinnings.
 Let’s just call it an occupational hazard.

-Recently I was treated to a proper bra fitting by the lovely folks at Intimacy, they have 16 stores across the country and know what they’re talking about.
-Bra fit specialist Valery Sheppard sized me up and had me try on no fewer than a dozen different styles.
-Turns out I was making one of the biggest mistakes most women make: The bras I’ve been buying are too big around my rib cage (just to review: The bra’s number (32, 34, 36) corresponds to the circumference of the rib cage, the bra’s letter (A, B, C) refers to the cup size).
-So, ok, great that my cups don’t runneth over, but not great that I WAS missing out on loads of support.
+Recently I was treated to a proper bra fitting by the lovely folks at Intimacy.
+They have 16 stores across the country and know what they’re talking about.
+Bra-fit specialist Valery Sheppard sized me up and had me try on no fewer than a dozen different styles.
+Turns out I was making one of the biggest mistakes most women make: The bras I’ve been buying are too big around my rib cage (just to review: The bra’s number, such as 32, 34 or 36, corresponds to the circumference of the rib cage; the bra’s letter—A, B, C—refers to the cup size).
+So, OK, great that my cups don’t runneth over, but not great that I was missing out on loads of support.
 Here’s what else I learned:

-Your bra should fit snug.
+Your bra should fit snugly.
 Not let-me-show-you-my-back-fat tight, but fitted.
-Rule of thumb is actually a rule of two fingers: You should only be able to slip two fingers (no more, no less) under the strap at the small of your back.
-As for the cups, no spill over!
+Rule of thumb is actually a rule of two fingers: You should be able to slip only two fingers (no more, no less) under the strap at the small of your back.
+As for the cups, no spillover!
 Your breasts should be flush with the front edge of the cup.